+Public and non-profit community investments focusing on high-risk individuals and areas with a clear nexus with crime-reducing factors have shown promising results (Blattman et al., 2017; Branas et al., 2018; Chalfin et al., 2022; Heller, 2014).
+Private investments can also encourage public safety improvements.
+Does residential lending reduce serious criminal offenses?
 This research relies on a shift-share (or Bartik) instrumental variables approach to overcome the endogeneity bias confounding the mortgage-crime relationship.
-The instrument exploits the differential exposure to banks' local market presence (shares) and common national mortgage shocks (shifts) to assess differential changes in crime incidents.
-Specifically, the instrument is the inner product of the banks' market shares at the neighborhood level and the banks' nation residential lending happening outside of the 27 cities included in the study.
-Accordingly, once controlling for tract- and time-varying variables, the mortgage growth outside of these cities is unlikely correlated with factors explaining crime happening at the neighborhood level in time and place beyond its effect through residential lending, which makes the instrument a prime candidate to approximate the effect of mortgages on crime.
+The instrument leverages the differential exposure to banks' local market presence (shares) and common national mortgage shocks (shifts) to assess differential changes in neighborhood crime.
+The instrument is the inner product of the banks' market shares at the census tract level and the banks' nation residential lending happening outside of the 27 cities included in the study.
+Once controlling for tract and year fixed effects, along with sociodemographics, the mortgage growth outside of these cities is unlikely correlated with factors explaining crime in the neighborhood level in time and place beyond its effect through residential lending.
+This instrument is a prime candidate to approximate the effect of mortgages on crime.

-By analyzing crime incident microdata collected from 27 US major cities, the evidence suggests that increasing mortgages decrease property crime -driven by thefts and burglary reductions- and aggravated assaults.
-Nonetheless, there is an increase in motor vehicle thefts, probably caused by a larger supply of potential crime opportunities and targets and their pro-cyclical relationship with the local economic activity (Bushway et al., 2012; Cook and Zarkin, 1985).
+By analyzing crime incident microdata collected from 27 major US cities, the evidence suggests that increasing mortgages decreases property crime -driven by thefts and burglary reductions- and aggravated assaults.
+There is an increase in motor vehicle thefts, probably caused by a larger supply of potential opportunities and targets and their pro-cyclical relationship with the local economic activity (Bushway et al., 2012; Cook and Zarkin, 1985).
 Alternative model specifications and robustness checks confirm these findings.
 Furthermore, the crime changes are considerably larger in Black and Hispanic neighborhoods and concentrated disadvantaged areas, implying that minority prevalent and poor communities benefit more from an increase in residential lending.
-These heterogeneous impacts likely result from decreasing marginal returns as minority prevalent neighborhoods (usually poor areas) have considerably lower lending services than their White counterparts.
-These findings are consistent with significant larger impacts in communities where lending is scarce than in areas with widespread availability of mortgage access.
+These heterogeneous impacts likely result from decreasing marginal returns as minority-prevalent neighborhoods (usually low-income areas) have considerably lower lending than their White counterparts.
+These findings are consistent with significantly larger impacts in communities where lending is scarce than in areas with widespread availability of mortgage access.
+One potential mechanism of the impact of home mortgages seems to be fewer vacant houses and an increase in occupied units without experiencing discernible gentrification changes, measured through sociodemographic changes.